am-gforcehub/unit-4-game/README.md

 ### How To Play

-Test your ability to add using the four jewels from the Pirate's treasure.
+Test your ability to add using the four gems from the Pirate's treasure.

-Click on the jewels to add a number to Your Loot, keeping clicking on a jewel until it matches the number from the Pirates Loot to win the game!
-But don't click too many jewels and go over the number, or it's game over for you!
+Click on the gems to add a number to Your Loot, keeping clicking on a gem until it matches the number from the Pirates Loot to win the game!
+But don't click too many gems and go over the number, or it's game over for you!

 Direct link to Treasure Collector Game [here](https://am-gforcehub.github.io/unit-4-game/)